UTKcataloging/mods_to_rdf/docs/source/contents/4_draft_mapping.rst

 Use Case
 ^^^^^^^^

-Many records have valueURI attributes set for physicalLocation.
+Many records have :code:`valueURI` attributes set for :code:`physicalLocation`.
 This is inconsistent, even in our own collections.

 Justification
 ^^^^^^^^^^^^^

-When available, we will opt to use valueURI values as the URI value for relators:rps, to better qualify objects of relators:rps.
+When available, we will opt to use :code:`valueURI` values as the URI value for `relators:rps`, to better qualify objects of `relators:rps`.

-Xpath
+XPath
 ^^^^^

 :code:`location/physicalLocation[@valueURI]`

 Decision
 ^^^^^^^^

-The valueURI attribute :code:`location/physicalLocation` is set as object.
+The :code:`valueURI` attribute :code:`location/physicalLocation` is set as object.

 `Example record from egypt:79 <https://digital.lib.utk.edu/collections/islandora/object/egypt:79/datastream/MODS/view>`_